eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/04-application-logs.md

 If a pod consists of more than one container, you may need to select the specific container you are interested in from the dropdown.

-By default timestamps showing when log messages were captured from the container will be display.
+By default timestamps are shown for when log messages were captured from the container.
 You can disable this if required, such as if the application itself adds timestamps and having both is confusing.